-If you are reading this then you are likely pondering what’s involved in painting a car yourself & how you can accomplish this.
+If you are reading this then you are likely wondering what’s involved in painting a car yourself & how you can accomplish this.
 First of all, the good news is people are turning out professional results from their garage all over North America.
 The unfortunate news is that the first few jobs may not have been the show car quality that was sought after.
-This is no different then in the professional world, there is a definite learning curve but with some dedication and research you can learn how to turn out a show car shine before you know it.
+This is no different than in the professional world, there is a definite learning curve but with some dedication and research, you can learn how to turn out a show car shine before you know it.

 The fundamentals of vehicle refinishing include a few parts – Body Repairs, Preparation & Painting.

 This is the part of the process in which you are making your panel straight and removing dings & dents from your panel.
 In the case of restoration work, you are typically welding new metal into place.
 In this article, I am going to focus only on minor dent repair so look for a restoration write-up in the near future if this is your area of interest.